Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • If you get out on slopes, you want to be prepared for any angle of inclination, icy spots, and potential hidden hazards such as buried rocks or debris.

-So make peace with the fact that you need to spend lots of time comparing the undersides.
+So make peace with the fact that you need to spend lots of time comparing the undersides of snowshoes you are considering.

 Don't be lured or dazzled by the colors of the decking, the logos, or any hyped features - just concentrate on visualizing yourself on an unexpected icy patch of slope and needing to maintain your grip.